 - it can sometimes be useful to make little videos of your work to explain when something isn't working - Screen-cast-o-matic is free and does a good job

 Now, the final part of your studio/lab/workshop is a domain (website + complete access to the webserver that powers it, so that you can install other platforms/services) of your own.
 A typical setup will be something along the lines of:

 - your-domain-name.org for your narrative, annotations, and anything you build regarding your work

 - github.com/your-name for your scratch pad and code repository

 On your blog/narrative, you'll have a page that collates all of your web annotations as well.
 You'll also have - typically - an 'about' page where you can signal the kinds of history you're interested in, and the preferred way for people to get in touch with you.
 You do not have to use your real name.
 Remember the real names policy

 Because you have complete access and control over your domain, you can install other services as well.
 For instance, maybe you use Dropbox or Google Drive to sync your files across machines, or to function as a backup?
 You can install a service called 'OwnCloud' on your own domain that does the same thing, so that you have control over all your own materials.

 In the course space for cuLearn, I gave you a code to use to pay for a domain of your own.
 I have already purchased domain space for you from an academic web hosting service, Reclaim Hosting.
 This space will last for one year, at which point you have the option of paying to renew it or letting it die.
 Previous students in this course have used their domain to help with their applications for jobs and graduate school.
 One such is Melissa.

 - If the pop-up says 'congratulations, domain available!' then click on the continue button.
-The next screen is the legal bumpf where you confirm that you will own the name.
-Tick off the check box to confirm that you agree, and hit continue.
+(You may be offered free id protection, where Reclaim Hosting will hide your details is someone does a 'who-is' search on the domain name.
+If it does, then tick off the check box to confirm that you want this, and hit continue).

 Wordpress for your blog